zaida04/g.js-self/packages/guilded.js/README.md

 ## 📝 About
 `@guildedjs/guilded.js` is a library written in TypeScript usable in either TypeScript or JavaScript projects.
 It provides structures, abstraction, and utilities for interaction between the guilded API and your userbot.

+Off the bat there are very noticable similarities between this package and [`discord.js`](https://discord.js.org).
+This is intentional in order to make the migration or copying of your codebase to a Guilded bot smooth and predictable.
+We've adopted the same managers/cache structure that they've implemented because we find that it's what works well without much complications.
+Our folder structure is influenced by theirs as well, however our underlying structure with how we handle things like WebSocket events is different.

 ## 📥 Installation

 <a href="https://npmjs.org/package/@guildedjs/guilded.js"><img src="https://nodei.co/npm/@guildedjs/guilded.js.png" alt="NPM"></a>